Tibia and Fibula Fracture Medication

 Medication Summary

 Drugs used to treat fractures include nonsteroidal anti-inflammatory agents and analgesics.
-In addition, administer proper antibiotics and tetanus prophylaxis for open fractures.
+Proper antibiotics and tetanus prophylaxis should be administered for open fractures.

 Nonsteroidal anti-inflammatory agents (NSAIDs)